This post contains affiliate links. We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.

 All in Art Deco charm, the Dairy Produce Hall has a fantastic range of

-If you have many other things to fit into your Melbourne sightseeing, it’s worth heading to the market early and enjoy breakfast there.
-It’s a great to experience the Melbourne culture, with people playing music and enjoying a coffee…
+If you are wondering where to go in Melbourne for a tasty breakfast and coffee, why not try the markets?
+It’s great to experience the Melbourne culture, with people playing music and enjoying a coffee…

 For a more in-depth experience, you can take a foodie tour.

-The Queen Victoria Market opens daily except Mondays and Wednesdays.
-There are night markets and summer markets on Wednesdays.
+Queen Victoria Market opens daily except Mondays and Wednesdays.
+There is a Victoria night market and summer markets on Wednesdays.

 - Fri: 6 am to